openmv/openmv-doc/docs/_sources/library/omv.ml.rst.txt

    using this option, but, you need to be careful if you deallocate.

    Once a model is loaded you can execute it multiple times with different inputs using `predict()`.
-   The model will rember its internal state between calls to `predict()`.
+   The model will remember its internal state between calls to `predict()`.

    When deleted the model will automatically free up any memory it used from the heap or frame buffer stack.